-The 3D LUT sub-window can be shown during the Print Emulation configuration by selecting View 3D LUT.
+The 3D LUT sub-window can be shown during the Print Emulation (Windows only) or Custom 3D LUT configuration by selecting View 3D LUT.
 This window shows a three-dimensional representation of the Look Up Tables that are created based on the current printer profile and settings.
 The points on the plot show how individual colors are transformed from the RGB colorspace of the monitor to represent the printer colorspace.